HeikkiHietala/gps-lcd-bmp280-map/README.md

 This data is sent to a text file on the web every ten seconds.

-The map PHP files on the web server then display either a single box location on the map, or, ipf you have more than one box, their locations.
+The map PHP files on the web server then display either a single box location on the map, or, if you have more than one box, their locations.

 The INO file needs to be edited to include your URLs.